dsilvavinicius/nise/README.md

 * `model.py` - networks and layers implementations
 * `util.py` - miscelaneous functions and utilities

+The main training and reconstruction scripts are in the repository's root folder:
+* `meancurvature-train.py` - train a smoothing/sharpening of a single neural implicit surface (see Sec 6.2 in the paper)
+* `morph-train.py` - train an interpolation between two neural implicit surfaces (see Sec 6.3 in the paper)
+* `reconstruct.py` - given a trained model (pth) reconstructs the mesh using marching cubes at values `t` given by the user
+* `vectorfield-train.py` - train a neural-based deformation of a neural implicit surface (see Sec 6.1 in the paper)

 Additionally, under the `experiment_scripts` folder, there are more scripts with experiments and other auxiliary code that is generally independent of the main code.
+Note that we've ran them some time ago and may not run as smoothly as expected.
-* `discrete_smoothing.py` - experiments with discrete smoothing methods (lapliacian, cotangent, etc.)
+* `discrete_smoothing.py` - experiments with discrete smoothing methods (laplacian, cotangent, etc.)
 * `enlarge_networks.py` - studying the effects of increasing network width in the training results (see Sec.
 4.4 of the supplementary material)
 * `lipschitz_exp.py` - experiments with lipschitz regularization
 * `mean_curvature_scale.py` - experiments with different values for the mean curvature equation scale parameter (see Sec.
 4.2 of the supplementary material)
 * `point_sample_proportions.py` - experiments with the proportions of points drawn from the surface, off-surface and along time (see Sec.
 4.3 of the supplementary material)
-* `smoothing.py` - smoothing and sharpening experiments (see Sec.
-6.2 in the paper)
 * `training_time_intervals.py` - studies with varying time-intervals for training (see Sec.
 4.1 of the supplementary material)

-The main training and reconstruction scripts are in the repository's root folder:
-* `meancurvature-train.py` - train a smoothing/sharpening of a single neural implicit surface (see Sec 6.2 in the paper)
-* `morph-train.py` - train an interpolation between two neural implicit surfaces (see Sec 6.3 in the paper)
-* `reconstruct.py` - given a trained model (pth) reconstructs the mesh using marching cubes at values `t` given by the user
-* `vectorfield-train.py` - train a neural-based deformation of a neural implicit surface (see Sec 6.1 in the paper)

 ### Setup and sample run